-I am an Italian-South African Film Photographer based in Germany.
+I am an Italian-South African analog photographer currently based in Germany.

 Immigrating to America shortly after being born,

 I spent my childhood in & around various states such as California, Florida, North Carolina & Washington State.

 Ten years later a decision to come back was made and I got to learn what home was like.

 Path To Photography

 I work as a Deckhand in the Super Yacht industry where I continuously travel, meet incredibly strange & beautiful people & visit the most shapely places in the world.
 I chose this line of work because I thought it had best suited my desire to be on the move & gain particular experiences I wanted that being stationary couldn't provide me with.

 I started developing an interest in analog photography after my 1st Officer onboard during a crossing from Malta to The Maldives mentioned he shot 35mm film.
 I had no idea what that meant & so during our nights shifts through the Suez Canal & the Somalian Gulf of Aden we listened to podcasts on analog photography.
 After my day shifts I'd head back into my cabin to study film stocks & techniques, cameras, history, anything I could.
 I felt that I had found the medium in which I could best express myself with after trying attempts at many others.

 After returning to Malta, we both jumped in a gondola & headed to Valletta to buy some film from Darkroom Malta before heading home to Cape Town where I picked up Penny, the Pentax K-1000 Barry down at Tothills sold me - Thanks Barry.

 Shortly after settling in I developed an interest in street art & graffiti after seeing local artists showcase their works on passing trains & walls around town & throughout the suburbs.